 We also inferred three phylogenies using the Bayesian approach, two in Beast and one in MrBayes, and one additional in IQ-TREE under the CAT model, all based on the alignment produced by smart-gap trimming strategy.
 This particular method provided the supermatrix with the greatest number of variable and parsimony informative sites compared to other used and contained 68% sites of the untrimmed supermatrix.
 Significantly, all the trees supported the placement of stramenopiles with Cyanidiales, though only two Bayesian methods with high statistical support (Figure 20, A22, A23).

-(Figure 16.
-Caption next page.)
+(Figure 20.
+Caption on the next page.)

-Figure .
+Figure 20.
 Time-calibrated phylogeny of red alga and red alga-derived plastids.
-The tree was inferred with Beast under exponential model and calibrated with constraints presented in Time-calibrated phylogeny of red algae and red algae plastid bearing organisms.
-The tree was rooted in Gloeomargarita lithophora Alchichica D10 and Lepidodinium chlorophorum clade, inferred with Beast under expotential model and calibrated with constraints (white circles) presented in Table 3 and substiton models presented in Table A14.
+The tree was inferred with Beast under exponential model and calibrated with constraints presented in Table 3 and substiton models presented in Table A14.
 The nodes supported with posterior probability lower than one are indicated in green circles.

 In all our phylogenies, the representatives of alveolates, i.e. colpodellids: Chromerida sp.
 RM11 and Chromera velia and dinoflagellates: Durinskia baltica and Kryptoperidinium foliaceum, reside among stramenopile species.
 However, they do not group together, the colpodellids form a sister clade with Eustigmatophyceae, whereas the dinoflagellates branch among Nitzchia, Cylindrotheca and Pseudo-nitschia species.
 Importantly, the dinoflagellates are not monophyletic because D. baltica is clustered with N. palea, whereas K. foliaceum is sister to them.
 It indicates independent ochrophyte endosymbioses in theses lineages.
 An additional dinoflagellate Karlodinium veneficum groups with haptists [38,49,53,45].